erick-m-lean-analytics/Operations-Analytics-Portfolio/projects/automated-jit-planning/README.md

 Project Type: Micro-Logistics Optimisation & Resource Planning

 ## Project Overview
 This project digitises the complex manual engineering planning process used for Just-In-Time (JIT) parts delivery in high-precision manufacturing.
-By translating Toyota-style Industrial Engineering (IE) logic into a Python-based optimisation engine, I developed a tool that determines the optimal fleet size and generates precise delivery schedules to maintain synchronised flow.
+By translating Toyota-style Industrial Engineering (IE) logic into a Python-based optimisation engine, I developed a tool that determines minimum lead times, optimises fleet size, and generates precise delivery schedules to maintain a synchronised flow while preventing traffic congestion.

 ## Problem Statement: The Operational Planning Bottleneck
 In high-volume JIT environments, designing synchronised routes that minimise operational cost is an iterative and time-intensive process.
 Because a planner must manually simulate the dynamic interactions between Takt Time, container volumes, and physical path constraints, even minor changes to production variables require a total recalculation.
 Without the speed of a digital tool, the planning lead time is significantly prolonged, especially as the logistics network grows in complexity.